Packit-as-a-Service is a GitHub App that helps you continuously ensure that your project work in Fedora OS.

 In order to continue, please head to the main Packit guide.

 Currently, Packit Service is able only to build your changes and provide them as RPMs.
 Once you create a pull request, Packit Service builds the code from the pull request in COPR repository and reports back COPR build status to the pull request.

 Packit Service is able to schedule new builds based on a pull request comment:

 So whenever you run into a flake or feel like you want to retrigger, just type that comment into the PR and enjoy some fine, fresh builds.

 Packit Service is able to propose updates of new upstream releases using this comment in an issue:

 If you want to propose the latest release into Fedora repositories, create an issue and add that comment into this issue and Packit service triggers and pushes it directly into Fedora dist-git repositories.

-If all jobs (propose_downstream), defined in
+If all jobs (propose_downstream),

 Only project collaborators can propose a new update.